 Plant City, at the eastern edges of Hillsborough county, is a bit more rural than the rest of the county.
-This, of course, meant a lot more trees.
+This, of course, means a lot more trees.
 If you're in Plant City and need work done on your trees, the first company you should think of is Mid Florida Tree Service.

 Professional tree trimming can help a slow growing tree begin to put on more healthy growth.
 If your Plant City trees are growing a bit out of hand, then measures can be taken to get them under control.